 Non-admitted Direct and Indirect are affiliates that are reported at zero value per account rules and are also reported at zero value and zero capital requirements for RBC purposes.
 Examples include entities required by SAP to use GAAP or adjusted GAAP reporting rules but have not been subject to an independent audit.
 Non-RBC filing U.S insurers should also include entries in the column when applicable to report Not-Admitted (Direct)’ and ‘Non-Admitted (Indirect) entities.

-The purpose of this column is to field test based on consistency between accounting rules and RBC treatment. and[Sch1B Col 17] Is Affiliates on Schedule BA – This Column is meant to identify an entity with a financial entity identifier in Col 6 as a Schedule BA affiliate.
+The purpose of this column is to field test based on consistency between accounting rules and RBC treatment.
+The field test results will be calculated with the entities reported at zero values and at their full accounting values.

+[Sch1B Col 17] Is Affiliates on Schedule BA – This Column is meant to identify an entity with a financial entity identifier in Col 6 as a Schedule BA affiliate.
 Provide a “yes” response where that is applicable.
 “No” responses for other entities are not required.

 [Sch1B Col 18] Selected Alternative Grouping – This will be populated by a formula so input is not required.
 If there are any blank entries in Column 7 (Alternative Grouping) this column will set them equal to the name of the entity.